 Figuring It Out at Bletchley Park is now undergoing a revision to develop the text and regularise some of the formatting quirks.
 As each chapter is revised I will publish it as an ebook.
 To me, it is still the best book ever because it became a significant spark of inspiration in itself.

 From Figuring It Out at Bletchley Park came BookTower Publishing and a desire to research, write and publish more about Bletchley Park.
 BookTower Publishing is a small independent publisher of local history books.
-The focus of its launch is, you guessed it, Bletchley Park, but as my day job is researching local history with a view to investigate the existence of public rights of way, I want to help bring relevant stories about local communities into the public domain.
+The focus of its launch is, you guessed it, Bletchley Park, but as my day job is researching local history, investigating the existence of public rights of way, I want to help bring relevant stories about local communities into the public domain.
 Things are progressing nicely and I have been fortunate to be able to assist other Bletchley Park writers to publish their work and have several new projects in the pipeline.

 The project is in its infancy but I find that I don’t want this site to be a beautifully polished blog from the outset; I want it to evolve, change, grow and be a real extension of how I develop into the project.